Write to Jeremy

 All mail is censored by the prison so please do not send letters longer than two sides of A4 paper (a cheery greetings card will suffice).
 You must include your name and address or Jeremy will not be able to receive your correspondence/stamps.

 In response to requests to send money to Jeremy for him to buy clothes, food, bedding and toiletries, we have added a link to the MOJ which now allows you to send money to prisoners by bank transfer.
+You will need Jeremy's NOMS number: A5352AC, and his date of birth: 13.01.1961.

 Jeremy Bamber, A5352AC, HMP Wakefield, 5 Love Lane, Wakefield, W. Yorks, WF2 9AG.